yerinsmgmt/markdowns/send.md

 # 22. Lightweight tools worth teaching or demonstrating

-> **In plain words.** Teach around whatever the company already has.
-Add a new tool only when the time it saves clearly pays for it.
+> **In plain words.** Teach people using the tools they already have open.
+Only suggest something new when the time it saves obviously pays for the trouble of learning it.

 The specific choice should depend on what the company already uses.